 Saint Joan of Arc and Mother Seton are two fiery souls with one shared devotion to Christ.
 Both unwilling to back down, they each offered all “in the ambit of that one ‘everlasting’ sign, the cross.”

 Embracing the Certainty of Easter with Saint Damien and Mother Seton

 When my fears threaten to overtake me, I look for courage to the lives of the saints, who embraced the certainty of new life in the risen Christ, who lives among us still in the Eucharist, and in the Church.

 Out of the Darkness with Louise de Marillac and Elizabeth Ann Seton

 Meditating on the trials and struggles of St. Louise de Marillac and Mother Seton gives us hope in these uncertain times.
 We learn that holiness is found not in flashes of glory, but in the messy spaces where one watches, prays, and waits.

-As we enter the darkness of the Holy Triduum, looking with hope to Easter, the example of Saint Elizabeth Ann Seton shows us how to yield our lives to Christ, the Crucified One, that we might live.
+As we journey through the darkness of the Holy Triduum, to rise into the light of Easter, the example of Saint Elizabeth Ann Seton shows us how to yield our lives to Christ, the Crucified One, that we might live.